 Chris Deacon writes for PI Focus on why the public needs to be protected from any future potential tour operator collapses, through public liability insurance.

-When Thomas Cook collapsed in September 2019, many holidaymakers who had suffered injury while on a package holiday with the tour operator were surprised to learn that it did not have public liability insurance to cover their claims.
+When Thomas Cook collapsed in September 2019, many holidaymakers who had sustained injuries while on a package holiday with the tour operator were surprised to learn that it did not have public liability insurance to cover their claims.

 Thomas Cook largely self-insured its liability to pay compensation to customers.
 It only held liability insurance for cases of the utmost severity where the damages would run into several million pounds.
 This means that the vast majority of customers bringing a claim against Thomas Cook at the time of its collapse (or thereafter) will likely never receive full (if any) compensation.
 This includes financial losses those customers may endure on a lifelong basis as a result of a serious injury while on holiday.